finos/morphir/developers-guide/files/spark-backend.md

 **mapRelation**
-This function take a Relational IR and returns S
+This function takes a Relational IR and returns S

 **mapColumnExpression**